sf-wdi-gaia/game-code-review/README.md

     - Overloading Functions
         + Accepts too many parameters (3 or fewer is best!)
         + Does too many things (could be broken down further)

+## Issue Creation
+For the remainder of this block, please create Github Issues for your game code.

+Please create at least one issue for the following categories:
+* Broken / Buggy Code
+* Style Guide Adherance
+* Code Smells

+Finally, try to close an issue!